mtayebi/wordyar/README.md

 ## wordyar is a simple web application for **online test exams**

-### this project was originally writen to help in word meaning learing beacause of this its name is wordyar
+### this project was originally writen to help in Learning vocabulary beacause of this, it's name is wordyar

 ## features